Development & Policy Analysis

 What is being built at the old Eastland Mall site?

 Eastland Yards is a 78-acre mixed-use development on the former Eastland Mall site in Charlotte, NC.
-The project features over 400 residential units, a 4.5-acre public park (opening mid-2026), 16,000 square feet of retail space, and 'The Complex'—a major eSports and indoor sports entertainment venue.
+The project features over 400 residential units, a 4.5-acre public park (scheduled to open in Spring 2027), 16,000 square feet of retail space, and 'The Complex'—a major eSports and indoor sports entertainment venue breaking ground in Spring 2026.
 The master developer is Crosland Southeast, with the City of Charlotte serving as a key partner through an innovative master lease arrangement.

 Can small businesses get a spot at Eastland Yards?